thomasnield/oreilly_intermediate_sql_for_data/intermediate_sql_class_notes.md

 | 6          | 1                  | 2017-03-27     | LAX    | DFW         | 190        | 1                |
 | 7          | 5                  | 2017-03-27     | DFW    | ORD         | 210        | 1                |

-You can also use some clever `CASE` expression logic with an integer generater to find total costs of sending employees to each airport.
+You can also use some clever `CASE` expression logic with an integer generator to find total costs of sending employees to each airport.

 ```sql
 WITH RECURSIVE repeat_helper(x) AS (